 - delivery of a public post-fieldwork seminar; and

 - completion of the MA thesis.

 Graduate-level courses in anthropology are taught as seminars, rarely exceeding ten students.
 This provides ample opportunity for faculty-student interaction.
 They are meant to broaden and deepen the candidates’ knowledge of the discipline and to assist them in beginning to focus on their thesis research.
 Depending on one’s level of background preparation, full-time MA students are normally required to complete between four and six courses during the first two semesters of the program.

-Before fieldwork can begin, students must submit a detailed thesis research proposal to the department and pass an oral defense.
-Students must submit their proposal to the department by June 1.
+Before fieldwork can begin, students must submit a detailed thesis research proposal to their supervisor(s) and to a second reader.
+Students must submit their proposal by June 1.

 The proposal is expected to be primarily the work of the student, with ongoing guidance from the supervisor.
 The objectives of the thesis proposal are several: to present and justify the selection of a thesis topic; to demonstrate the candidate's familiarity with relevant bodies of literature; to discuss the theoretical, methodological and ethical implications of data collection; and to outline a research schedule and budgetary considerations.

-The spring and summer months are normally spent carrying out an extended period of ethnographic fieldwork (generally 3-5 months in length).
+The spring and summer months are normally spent carrying out an extended period of ethnographic fieldwork.
+It is expected that students will spend 4 months in the field.
 It is also expected that some part of this period will also be spent carrying out additional library and archival research in support of the project.